If your baby moves in certain ways that don’t seem normal for a child their age, you may worry that they could have a condition like cerebral palsy.

 - CT scan.
 Although rarely used anymore, a CT scan employs X-ray technology to create images of the brain.
 CT scans are only used to image the brain in cases of an emergency, such as trauma.

 To figure out whether or not your baby has cerebral palsy, the doctor will look at the brain images and other test results.
-He’ll also review his firsthand exams of your baby over time, any milestone delays that he’s had, plus what you’ve observed at home.
+They’ll also review their firsthand exams of your baby over time, any milestone delays that they've had, plus what you’ve observed at home.

-Once your child is diagnosed with CP, he can begin to receive treatment.
+Once your child is diagnosed with CP, they can begin to receive treatment.